-Comparison over time for the ONS Labour Force Survey
+Comparison over time

-Comparisons with the latest data over the quarter have been included within the commentary of this publication but caution in their use is advised by ONS.
-Labour Force Survey (LFS) estimates for employment, unemployment and inactivity rates are compared over the quarter and over the year.
+Comparisons with the latest data over the year have been included within the commentary of this publication.
+Estimates for employment, unemployment and inactivity rates are compared over the quarter and over the year.

-Labour Force Survey
+ONS Labour Force Survey